 The Group has significant borrowings exposing it to liquidity risk in both repayment of borrowings and availability of finance.
-In order to mitigate this risk, the Group uses a mixture of short-term and long-term debt finance with banking institutions with high credit-ratings assigned by international credit-rating agencies.
-The current borrowings are disclosed in detail in note 22, which shows that the Group has arrangements in place for funding until 2017.
-At 31 December 2014, the Group also has available £32,100,000 (2013: £24,000,000) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
-This level of headroom is considered sufficient to finance operations at the current level, and as described in note 22, the Group currently has a £50m facility which is available to draw upon.
+In order to mitigate this risk, the Group uses a mixture of short-term and long-term debt finance with banking institutions with high credit-ratings assigned by international creditrating agencies.
+The current borrowings are disclosed in detail in note 23, which shows that the Group has arrangements in place for funding until 2020.
+At 31 December 2015, the Group also has available £37,000,000 (2014: £32,100,000) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
+The refinancing has reduced the available headroom by £20,000,000 post year-end.
+This level of headroom is considered sufficient to finance operations at the current level, and as described in note 23, the Group currently has a £30m facility which is available to draw upon.
 Furthermore, as shown in note 30, the business generates a positive cash flow from operating activities and has discretion in its expansion programme should the Group need to improve short term cash flow.